Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/progress.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
 These backgrounds color variants should not be used because they do not respect the Orange Design System specifications.
-The only background color to use is #ff7900.
+The only background color to use is the primary color.

 Please refer to the [Progress indicators](https://system.design.orange.com/0c1af118d/p/45093c-progress-indicators/b/2875f1) guidelines on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}